-Facts: Holding Company owns all the shares of Operating Company (as well as other various subsidiaries).
-Bank and Operating Company enter into a financing arrangement through the use of preference shares issued by Operating Company with a JIBAR yield.
-The consideration received for the preference shares is used by the Operating Company to reinvest in business operations and to distribute dividends.
-In order to enhance Bank's stake in the preference shares from a risk point of view, Holding Company guarantees to purchase the preference shares from Bank if the preference share yield falls below JIBAR.
+Facts: Holding Company owns all the shares of Subsidiary Company, which in turn holds all the shares of Operating Company.
+Bank and Holding Company enter into a financing arrangement through the use of preference shares issued by Holding Company with a JIBAR yield.
+The consideration received for the preference shares is used by the Holding Company to acquire shares in Operating Company.
+In order to enhance Bank's stake in the preference shares from a risk point of view, Subsidiary Company and Operating Company guarantee to purchase the preference shares from Bank if the preference share yield falls below JIBAR.
+Results: The preference share yield will be deemed to generate ordinary revenue.
+The funding is not used for a qualifying purpose because Holding Companies is acquiring shares that are part of the same group of companies.
+Example 4: